[Sir Graham Brady in the Chair]

 Colleagues have made some comments about the legislation in other countries, so I should perhaps just clarify that.
 A point was made about not adopting EU regulations, but the EU regulations do not apply to local bus drivers.
 No EU regulation of local bus driver hours exists.
 Is fatigue covered?
 Yes, most certainly it is; it is right at the heart of health and safety legislation, which includes a duty on operators to manage fatigue.
 The safeguards we have in place should have prevented the tragedy of that terrible crash in Coventry, had they been properly followed.
 The point, of course, is that they were not.

 On that point, it is my understanding that this is a derogation and every country can derogate from the EU directive on local bus driving hours.
 However, in the two examples I gave, Germany and the Netherlands, they abide by the 56 hours and the 90 hours for a fortnightly period.
 My simple premise is, why can we not have consistency between the hours worked by a long-distance bus driver or HGV driver and those worked by a local bus driver?
-As I said, is it not bizarre that it is probably safer for a box of cornflakes to arrive at its destination than for a seven-year-old child?
+As I said, is it not bizarre that a box of cornflakes is more likely to arrive at its destination safely than a seven-year-old child?

 I remind the hon.
 Gentleman that, as I understand it, there are no EU regulations that apply directly, so the read-across is not absolute, and we have other legislation in place.
 However, as with all the comments from colleagues here, I will, of course, make sure that I go back and discuss that with my hon.
 Friend the Member for Wealden, who is the bus Minister and is taking this case forward, to ensure that they are all absolutely understood.
 The key point, I think, is that a difference has been seen in the style of driving and the recognition of driving, with different stoppage patterns, but the point about fatigue is correct and that is why it is built into health and safety legislation.